acconrad/jquery-expander/README.markdown

-# tableexander: a jQuery plugin
+# tableexpander: a jQuery plugin

 Table Expander is a jQuery plugin that makes it easy to support expanding tables with "Show N more" functionality.